 What is the Be Activated approach to Physiotherapy, and how is it different from regular treatment?

-The Be Activated approach is a client-centered framework for treatment which seeks to empower the client in taking personal responsibility for their own healing process.
-It helps align both practitioner and client with the fundamental principles of the body, specifically, its two survival priorities:
+The Be Activated approach is a client-centered framework for treatment which seeks to empower you in taking personal responsibility for your own healing process.
+It aligns you and your practitioner with the body’s two survival priorities:

 - Keep Breathing